 • Encourage resilience in young people by engaging in activities

-• Increase positive role models of male behaviour
+• Increase positive role models of male behavior

 • Enable children to build trusting relationships with men that are caring and non-threatening